 Do not take if pregnant - Always consult your doctor before changing any regimes when pregnant.

-After decades of trying to kill bacteria with soap and antibiotics, we are coming to a greater understanding of the symbiotic relationship we have with bacteria in our bodies.
+After decades of trying to eradicate bacteria with soap and antibiotics, we are coming to a greater understanding of the symbiotic relationship we have with bacteria in our bodies.
 While some make us sick, others play essential roles in digestion, human immunity and are even thought to produce chemicals that determine our moods.
 Around 100 trillion microorganisms and 500 different species live in every healthy bowel.
 These microorganisms are generally not harmful.
 Quite the opposite in fact!
 Gut-dwelling bacteria keep pathogens (harmful microorganisms) in check and are essential to many digestive processes that enable us to absorb nutrients from food, and they are consequently at the very heart of immune function.

 When gut bacteria become out of balance, for whatever reason, it would appear humans become out of balance too.
 In fact, our gut is populated with a delicately and regularly evolving kaleidoscope of gut bacteria: there are good bacteria, bad bacteria, and VERY bad bacteria and the situation changes according to diet, antibiotic use etc. When we have an imbalance and the bad bacteria are winning, we are more likely to get sick and even depressed (Gut bacteria produce neurochemicals such as serotonin and dopamine that regulate basic psychological processes).
 Probiotics seek to redress a gut imbalance.
 It is now believed that the human gut needs to be diversely populated with a range of competing microbial inhabitants for us to be fully healthy.